Business Strategy

 The mission of realizing the popularization of IT cannot be achieved without encouraging not only those who use IT, but also those who have never used it, to do so.
 To achieve this mission, we have developed services that offer ease of operation for all users, along with simple functions narrowed down to bare essentials, which we are providing at an affordable price.
 Our services are available to try free of charge for 30 days before entering into a contract.
 During this short period, we strive to ensure that users become familiar with how the service works, and experience operational improvements through the service operations and settings.

 We believe that in order for a low-cost service provider to ensure high profitability, it must continue to develop new services and win new contracts, while keeping costs low and growing continuously as a company.
 Typically, as the number of services and contracts increase, sales and support costs increase proportionally, which makes it difficult for a low-cost service provider to ensure high profitability.
 This is why we are focusing on working efficiently, and keeping our per-contract acquisition costs low.
-We do not send out sales personnel to visit prospective clients and propose services for them: Instead, we employ inside sales via e-mail and telephone, and use marketing automation tools to automate some parts of the process.
+We do not send out sales personnel to visit prospective clients and propose services for them: Instead, we employ inside sales via e-mail and telephone, and use personalized online advertising tools to visit our product website without extra-cost.
 This waste-free operational approach is how we ensure high profitability.

 Talented people are essential to maintain efficiency and continue to ensure high profitability in an ever-changing environment.
 To encourage talented people to choose our company over the competition, we are focused on affording individual employees a high degree of freedom so that they can fulfill their potential, and paying them generous salaries commensurate with the results they produce.
 Building these elite corporate foundations, we aim to ensure high profitability through efficient operations, attract talented individuals, and pay generous salaries.